jspecify/jspecify/docs/user-guide.md

 means "a reference to a `String` that can't be null". `@Nullable String` continues to mean "a reference to a `String` that can be null".
-Tools should warn you if you try to pass a "reference to a `String` that can be null" to `spaceIndex`, since its argument can't be null, and indeed it will throw NullPointerException if given a null argument.
+Tools should warn you if you try to pass a "reference to a `String` that can be null" to `spaceIndex`, since its argument can't be null, and indeed it will throw a NullPointerException if given a null argument.
+TODO: warning only expected if call is also in `@NullMarked` context, per earlier comment?

 As mentioned above, there are some exceptions to this interpretation for local variables (as we'll see next) and [type variables](#defining-generics).